loloboho/Saturn-Explorer/README.md

 ## Influences

 Charles Sheffield and Arthur C. Clarke have been an obvious influence.
-The Saturn Explorer looks a lot like the Discovery One in Kubrick's "2001: A Space Odyssey" for good reason.
-Arthur C. Clarke and Kubrick had it about right.
+The Saturn Explorer looks a lot like the Discovery One in Kubrick's "2001: A Space Odyssey" for good reason, Clarke and Kubrick had it about right.

 The Lander is similar to the Apollo Lunar Module because it works.
 The aesthetics of the ship are from functional design.
 The swept wings of the radiators shift the CG aft to maintain stability, not because they look cool.